 That’s about to change.
 While the date hasn’t been set yet, odds are that Mueller will testify soon on the Hill.
 The three of us previously offered questions for Congress to pose to Attorney General William Barr when he testified before Congress.
 We now suggest the questions below for Congress to ask Special Counsel Mueller as he breaks his silence and offers congressional testimony.
 We offer these questions as an addition to the 60 questions posed by the 10 Democratic members of the Senate Judiciary Committee.
 We believe there is very little overlap between the two lists, and we offer ours as a supplement.

-Once again, we encourage readers to add to our list with questions of their own (by sending their suggestions to firstname.lastname@example.org).
+We encourage readers to add to our list with questions of their own (by sending their suggestions to firstname.lastname@example.org).
 We will add readers’ questions to the list with attribution, but let us know if you prefer anonymity.

 1. Before you submitted your report on March 22, 2019, did Attorney General William Barr or Rod Rosenstein inform you that they believed you had the authority or the responsibility to bring an indictment against the President if you concluded there was sufficient evidence to establish the President committed a crime?
 Did Mr. Barr or Mr. Rosenstein inform you that they believed you should indicate in your final report whether you would have brought an indictment of the President were it not for the Justice Department’s preexisting view that a sitting President cannot be indicted?